Thank you for your interest in UVA's MHIRT program. Regretfully, this grant has now ended and is no longer accepting applications as of July 2019.

 Travel.
-Transportation to and from UVA for the Spring Weekend Retreat and for the pre-departure week will be covered.
+Transportation to and from UVA for the weekend research introduction and for the pre-departure week will be covered.
 Round trip airfare and ground transporation to and from your international site, and pre-approved in-country transportation will also be covered.
 You will be responsible for travel costs associated with any group weekend activities.

 Insurance.
 The MHIRT program will also cover costs for the required international health insurance as determined by the program coordinator.